Dr. Wetbrain Presents.

 Read More

-History of Darts Drinking Game.
+History Of Darts Drinking Game.

 Harold and Dr. Wetbrain play darts for drinks.... a lot.
 Usually when the useless cards are soaking wet with booze and always in Harold’s back yard, early in the morning.
 7:15 am and the sun just started to lap up most of the hidden darkness of the summer morning.